 As each pipe system has a different function and build, epco offers a large number of different valve types, each with different variables to ensure you get the right valve to match your pipe system requirements.

 What valves do epco have available?

-Due to the wide number of functions that valves are required to have regarding plastic pipe systems, we offer one of the largest valve stockholdings in the UK, all available for UK next day delivery on orders before 5pm.
+Due to the wide number of functions that valves are required to have, we offer one of the largest valve stockholdings in the UK, all available for UK next day delivery on orders before 5pm.

 If you have any questions about these valve variants, our support team will be happy to assist you in ensuring you get the right valve for the job.

 Each type of valve performs a different function, resulting in multiple types of valves often being used on a single pipe system.
 Below you can see what each type of valve is and its job within a pipe system.

 - Ball Valves are used to control the flow of liquid manually.
 It can be turned on or off.

 - Gate Valves are handwheel operated to allow flow capacity control and require very low maintenance.

 - Diaphragm Valves are also handwheel operated allowing flow capacity control.
 Also require little maintenance.

 - Non-Return Valves allow for a unidirectional flow and automatically prevents any back flow.
 They require no manual input to open or close.